 In a dynamic environment-as is the case in our experiment-one must consider whether agents would also choose to condition their actions on the history of signals they have received rather than simply the current signal.
 If memory itself is costly, accessing the history of signals up to time t is not free and should itself be transmitted by an informative, yet not perfectly revealing signal.
 But then it is better for the agent to get a more precise signal today than to devote cognitive resources on accessing the history of signals up to today.
-There is no reason to believe that memory is costless whereas other cognitive processes are.
-In our experimental setting where wealth and rents are displayed each turn, it would be strange for subjects to devote time and effort to recalling past signals of wealth given that the only reason to do so would be to update their beliefs about current wealth.
-It would be even more strange for subjects to recall past signals of rents since they are independently drawn every turn.
+In settings where knowing the state is very difficult, it makes sense to model agents as conditioning their signals on beliefs rather than on the state itself.
+This is not the case in our framework.
+Agents do not have to guess what their current wealth is or what the rents on offer are in any given period.
+Both are displayed on the screen and so it would be strange for subjects to devote time and effort recalling past values of the given that the only reason they would do so would be to update their beliefs about the current values of the state, which they can easily read on a computer screen in front of them.
 We therefore find it sensible to assume that signals will be conditioned only on the current state and not on past signals.
-Further, as shown by Caplin and Dean (2015) and Steiner et al 2017, agents will only choose at most one signal for each available action.
+Further, as shown by Caplin and Dean (2015) and Steiner et al (2017), agents will only choose at most one signal for each available action.
 It is without loss of generality that we restrict the signal space to one of recommended actions.